About

 Film Programming Curator

-Michelle Baroody holds a Ph.D. in Comparative Literature from the University of Minnesota.
-Her research and teaching interests include archival … Continue reading “Michelle Baroody”
+Michelle Baroody received her Ph.D. in Comparative Literature from the University of Minnesota in 2019.
+Her research interests include archival … Continue reading “Michelle Baroody”

 Read More